+The selling security holders may sell common stock from time to time at prices established on the OTCQB marketplace ("OTCQB") or other market, trading platform or stock exchange on which our common stock may become quoted for trading or listed, or as negotiated in private transactions, or as otherwise described under the heading "Plan of Distribution."
 The common stock may be sold directly or through agents or broker-dealers acting as agents on behalf of the selling security holders.
 The selling security holders may engage brokers, dealers or agents who may receive commissions or discounts from the selling security holders.
 We will pay all the expenses incident to the registration of the shares; however, we will not pay for sales commissions or other expenses applicable to the sale of our common stock registered hereunder.

-Our common stock is quoted on the OTCQB tier of the OTC Markets under the symbol "XELB".
+Our common stock is quoted on the OTCQB under the symbol "XELB".
 The last reportable trade of our common stock was \$2.56 per share on April 5, 2012.
-The initial public offering price for the common stock will be \$3.00 per share until the shares of common stock are quoted on a national securities exchange or the OTC Bulletin Board at which time the shares of common stock will be sold at prevailing market prices or at privately negotiated prices.
-There can be no assurance our common stock will be quoted on a national securities exchange or the OTC Bulletin Board.
+These prices will fluctuate based on the demand for our common stock.